 The scheme was initially to be in place until 31 May 2020, but it has been extended three times – most recently until 30 September 2021.

-From 1 August, employers have had to pay employer's national insurance contributions (NICs) and, where applicable, auto-enrolment pension contributions on furlough pay.
+From 1 August 2020, employers had to pay employer's national insurance contributions (NICs) and, where applicable, auto-enrolment pension contributions on furlough pay.
 Prior to that, the government met the employer’s NICs and the equivalent of the minimum employer’s auto-enrolment pension contributions.

 From 1 - 30 September 2020, the government only reimbursed 70% of pay, with employers being required to top up to 80% (or more, depending on what the arrangement is with respective employees).

 From 1 – 31 October 2020, the government only reimbursed 60% of pay, with employers continuing to have to top up to 80% (or more).

 From 1 November 2020, the level of support available mirrors that available in August 2020, with the government paying 80% of pay for hours not worked up to a maximum of £2,500.